+Udaipur tailor beheaded for purportedly supporting Nupur Sharma, curfew imposed in several areas

-Tailor beheaded in Udaipur, killing filmed by assailants
+A tailor was beheaded and his killing was filmed by assailants in Udaipur’s Maldas street on Tuesday, the police said, PTI reported.

-In a purported video, two men claimed responsibility for the death.
-Police said the accused persons have been identified.
+Rajasthan Chief Minister Ashok Gehlot said that two men were held from the Rajsamand city in connection with the killing.
+“The criminals will be punished severely in court,” Gehlot said in a tweet.
+“I again appeal to all [citizens] to maintain peace.”

-A tailor was beheaded and his killing was filmed by the assailants in Udaipur’s Maldas street on Tuesday, the police said, PTI reported.
-The man had allegedly shared a social media post supporting suspended Bharatiya Janata Party spokesperson Nupur Sharma, according to ANI.
+The tailor, Kanhaiya Lal, had allegedly shared a social media post supporting suspended Bharatiya Janata Party spokesperson Nupur Sharma, according to ANI.

 Sharma was suspended on June 5 for her disparaging comments about Prophet Muhammed during a debate on Times Now television channel.

-The tailor named Kanhaiya Lal was attacked by a man identified as Riyaz with a sharp-edged weapon while the other person recorded the crime, the police said.
+Lal was attacked by a man with a sharp-edged weapon while the other person recorded the crime, the police said.

 A purported video of the killing surfaced on social media.
 Another purported clip of two men claiming responsibility for the killing was also shared online.
-In the clip, the men brandished swords and also claimed that they would kill Prime Minister Narendra Modi.
+In the video, the men identified themselves as Mohammed Riyaz Attari and Ghouse Mohammed, brandished swords and claimed that they would kill Prime Minister Narendra Modi.

-Udaipur Superintendent of Police Manoj Kumar Chaudhary said that the accused persons have been identified, ANI reported.

-“A heinous murder has been committed and a thorough investigation will be conducted into the incident,” Chaudhary said.
-“Police teams [have been] constituted to locate the accused.
-We will take action on the video of men claiming to have committed the act.”

-Rajasthan Chief Minister Ashok Gehlot appealed to the social media users to not share the video and maintain peace.
-“I condemn the heinous murder of a youth in Udaipur,” he added.
-“Strict action will be taken against the criminals involved in this incident.”
+The Rajasthan Police said it has imposed Section 144 of the Code of Criminal Procedure, restricting the gathering of four or more persons in several areas of the city until further orders, according to the Hindustan Times.
+The orders were imposed in the Dhanmandi, Ghantaghar, Hathipol, Ambamata, Surajpol, Bhupalpura and Savina areas of the Udaipur district.

-There were reports of shops being shut in Udaipur and police being alerted to prevent flare-ups.
+Earlier, there were reports of shops being shut in Udaipur and police being alerted to prevent flare-ups.
 Internet was suspended for 24 hours in the city, according to The Times of India.

 Udaipur Collector Tara Chand Meena requested the residents to maintain peace, ANI reported.
 He said that the family of the dead person will receive help from the government.